 Third,

-in general, we would recommend the following:
+In general, we recommend the following:

-Please refer to and review:
+Please refer to and review the following article with your DBA:

 Manually partitioning the UIM database for Microsoft SQL Server